 So, it would be best to avoid directly exposing your tattoo to the sun for about four to six weeks.
-But if you do outdoor exercises, make sure you’ve covered your tattooed area very well.
+But if you do outdoor exercises, ensure you’ve covered or used your tattoo aftercare products.

 What Exercises Can You Do with a New Tattoo?

 Whether you can work out or not depends on the location and the size of your tattoo.